Multivariate analysis of variance: Introducing covariates (MANCOVA)

+Note that in case of unbalanced data, the order of adding the covariates matters.

 Correlation of dependent variables

 MANOVA's power is affected by the correlations of the dependent variables and by the effect sizes associated with those variables.
 For example, when there are two groups and two dependent variables, MANOVA's power is lowest when the correlation equals the ratio of the smaller to the larger standardized effect size.